SepehrImanian/sepi/README.md

 ## prepare nodejs server for production and manage your firewall

 -----------------------------------------------
-This script for installing **mongodb , nodejs , nodemon , pm2** in centos or ubuntu server but you can choose which one of them do you want to install
+This script for installing **mongodb , nodejs , nodemon , pm2** in centos or ubuntu machine/server but you can choose which one of them do you want to install

 ### Getstart "setup" script
 ```bash